NestJS Case Study

 npm install [email protected]

-On a project where 25 of 26 findings are transitive, npm audit fix is nearly useless. npm audit fix --force would attempt to resolve all breakages simultaneously, with no guidance on which upgrades are safe and which introduce API incompatibilities.
-CVE Lite orders the output — fix the one direct issue first, then the one confident parent upgrade, then reason about the rest.
+On a project where 43 of 51 findings are transitive, npm audit fix is nearly useless. npm audit fix --force would attempt to resolve all breakages simultaneously, with no guidance on which upgrades are safe and which introduce API incompatibilities.
+CVE Lite orders the output — fix the direct issue first, then the parent-chain upgrade, then reason about the remainder.

 Before vs After